Daniel-KM/Omeka-S-module-BulkImport/README.md

 it is possible to import multiple times the same type of files without needing to do the mapping each time.

-Default readers are Omeka S reader (via the api json endpoint) and spreadsheet reader.
+Default readers are Omeka S reader (via the api json endpoint), [Spip] reader (via a dump of the database), and spreadsheet reader.
 The spreadsheet uses a processor that creates resources based on a user-defined mapping.
 Note: if your only need is to import a CSV file into Omeka, you should probably use [CSV Import module], which does a perfect job for that.

 Installation